sameke/task-container/README.md

 # task-container
 Node async task runner.
-Allows user to create and run Node tasks in separate processd.
+Allows user to create and run Node tasks in seperate process.

 The child task should export a function that accepts input data object and a callback as the second parameter or must return a promise.
 # Example